Adam Jerzy Czartoryski

-The son of a wealthy prince, he began his political career as a foreign minister to the Russian Tsar Alexander I after Poland was partitioned by Russia, Prussia and Austria.
-He later became a leader of the Polish government in exile and a bitter opponent of Alexander's successor, Tsar Nicholas I. In exile, he advocated for the reestablishment of a sovereign Polish state, which also stimulated early Balkan and Belgian nationalism, and intensified their desire for independence.
+The son of a wealthy prince, he began his political career as a foreign minister to Emperor Alexander I of Russia after Poland was partitioned by Russia, Prussia and Austria.
+He later became a leader of the Polish government in exile during and after the failed November Uprising (1830–1831) and a bitter opponent of Alexander's successor, Nicholas I. In exile, he advocated for the reestablishment of a sovereign Polish state, which also stimulated early Balkan and Belgian nationalism, and intensified their desire for independence.

 Czartoryski was a dedicated patron of arts and greatly contributed to the Czartoryski Collection.
 In 1798, he purchased one of Poland's most important national treasures – Leonardo da Vinci's Lady with an Ermine, which he brought as a gift for his mother from Italy.

 Early life and education

 Czartoryski was born on 14 January 1770 in Warsaw.
 He was the son of Prince Adam Kazimierz Czartoryski and Izabela Flemming.
 It was rumoured that Adam was the fruit of a liaison between Izabela and Russian ambassador to Poland, Nikolai Repnin.
 However, Repnin left the country two years before Adam Czartoryski was born.
 After careful education at home by eminent specialists, mostly French, he went abroad in 1786.
 At Gotha, Czartoryski heard Johann Wolfgang von Goethe read his Iphigenia in Tauris and made the acquaintance of the dignified Johann Gottfried Herder and the "fat little Christoph Martin Wieland".

 In 1789, Czartoryski visited Great Britain with his mother and was present at the trial of Warren Hastings.
 On a second visit in 1793, he made many acquaintances among the British aristocracy and studied the British constitution.

-In the interval between these visits, he fought for Poland during the Polish–Russian War of 1792, which preceded the Second Partition of Poland He was one of the early recipients of the Virtuti Militari decoration for valour there.
+In the interval between these visits, he fought for Poland during the Polish–Russian War of 1792, which preceded the Second Partition of Poland.
+He was one of the early recipients of the Virtuti Militari decoration for valour there.
 He was arrested on his way to Poland at Brussels by the Austrian government.
 After the Third Partition of Poland, the Czartoryski estates were confiscated, and in May 1795, Adam and his younger brother Konstanty were summoned to Saint Petersburg.